Cybersecurity Awareness Month: 5 Best Practices to Protect Your Company

 To follow cybersecurity best practices, it’s important to know which compliance regulations are relevant to your company and to make sure your company remains up-to-date with any changes to these regulations.
 Conducting regular compliance risk assessments also alongside cybersecurity risk assessments to stay informed about your company data, regulation requirements, and to ensure these regulations are met.

 How FormAssembly avoids cybersecurity threats

 As a remote company with customers in industries with strict regulations, including healthcare, financial services, and government, FormAssembly takes an uncompromising stance on data security and compliance to help prevent hacking attacks and other threats.
 We are committed to adhering to the compliance laws and data security regulations to meet the strict demands of these industries.
 This ensures that all of our customers can trust us to keep their data secure when using our platform.

 Some of the specific cybersecurity best practices FormAssembly follows include off-site data centers, disaster recovery, incident response, firewalls and an Intrusion Detection System, employee security, and more.
-We also maintain HIPAA, GDPR, FERPA, and GLBA compliance (and more), are PCI DSS Level 1 Certified, are compliant with the EU-U.S. Privacy Shield, and are FedRAMP Ready.
+We also maintain HIPAA, GDPR, FERPA, and GLBA compliance (and more), PCI DSS Level 1 certification, and FedRAMP readiness.